The CSIS Policy Fellowship: Enriching the Future of National Security

 The ideal candidate:

-- Can commit to attending at least 11 of the 13 meetings and are available from 3 – 7 PM on Thursday evenings throughout the spring semester.
+• Can adhere to the attendance policy of attending at least 11 of the 13 sessions and are available from 3 – 7 PM on Thursday evenings throughout the spring semester.

 Fellows will emerge from this experience with: